aayushMhaisgawali97/Sem-4_Projects/SECURITY.md

 # Security Policy

-<p>All code and content in this repository are the intellectual property of [Your Name/Organization].
+<p>All code and content in this repository are the intellectual property of Aayush Mhaisgawali .

 Unauthorized duplication, distribution, or use of repository content without permission is prohibited.